-Ophelia is the quintessential obedient daughter, a role demanded of all young women in the late 16th and early 17th centuries.
-When her father orders her to quit seeing Hamlet, she complies – "I shall obey my Lord" (1.4.10).
-Later, when Polonius uses her as bait to spy on Hamlet for King Claudius, she has no choice but to do as she's told (3.1.4).
-As long as she's unmarried, she must live by her father's rules.
+Your parents only wish they had a daughter like Ophelia.
+When her father orders her to quit seeing Hamlet, she agrees —"I shall obey my Lord" (1.4.10).
+Later, when Polonius uses her as bait to spy on Hamlet for King Claudius, she does exactly what she's told (3.1.4).
+As long as she's unmarried, she lives by her father's rules.
 (Of course, if she were to marry, she'd then have to live by her husband's rules.)
 Essentially, Ophelia has no control over her body, her relationships, or her choices.
-We think she definitely could have used the services of ImperialMatch.com.

 And I, of ladies most deject and wretched,

 That sucked the honey of his music vows